 - Take care of yourself

 - Don’t give up

-Dharana is the initial state of meditation, used in the beginning of your yoga program to draw maximum concentration in to your practice.
+Dharana is the initial state of meditation, used in the beginning of your yoga program to draw maximum concentration into your practice.

-Dhyana is practiced in the end of your yoga program.
+Dhyana is practiced at the end of your yoga program.
 Dhyana means a state of meditative mind and while Dharana draws your focus into a single thought, Dhyana dissolute every single thought by the feeling of being in the moment.
 Staying in one feeling without any thoughts can be a challenge for the beginners but through the continuous practice your mind will gradually reach there.

 VOICES FROM AROUND THE WORLD

 "With your help and great books, every day is happiness."

 "Woooooow.
 The family loves the recipes I have tried from your new cook book... the youngest in our family yelled out loud "best soup ever"about the beetroot soup... thank you so much for sharing!!!"